+Tuble of Design in Clouds for their or

+Live Load Limit Gross Rail Load

+kips (tons) kips (tons)

+140 (70) 220 (110)

+200 (100) 263 (131.5)

+220 (110) 286 (143)

-In Table C1, the live load limit refers to the maximum live load that can be applied to the flatcar while the gross rail load refers to the maximum vertical load on the flatcar, including the live load plus the self weight of
+In Table C1, the live load limit refers to the maximum live load that can be applied to the flatcar while the gross rail load refers to the maximum vertical load on the flatcar, including the live load plus the self weight of the flatcar The live load values presented in Table C1 can be applied to a RRFC in a number of different load cases, as per AAR Manual of Standards and Recommended Practices Section C - Part II (AAR 2007).
+In a literature review performed regarding the use of RRFCs as low-volume road bridges (Provines 2011), it was not confirmed if the values in Table C1 date back to 1964 or if they were issued in a newer Specification; therefore the design loads for each particular RRFC must be known and documented when using the alternative load rating approach as specified in Article 2.1.2.
+WHEEL TRUCKS ~ Figure 3: Location of wheel trucks on typical RRFC 2.2-Determination of Maximum Positive C2.2Live Load Bending Stress in Secondary Members This section will describe the procedures which shall be used for determining the maximum positive live load bending stress in exterior girders and stringers. secondary members.
+The local bending stress shall then be added to the global stress to determine the total stress at a particular location.

+2.2.1-Bridges With Concrete Decks

+The local bending stresses in secondary members of RRFC bridges with concrete decks may be neglected.

+As stated in Article 1.2, the secondary members of typical RRFCs consist of the

+It has been shown through field testing (Provines 2011) that when a concrete deck is present, the local bending effects of secondary members are negligible.

-2.2.2-RRFCs With Two Box Girders C2.2.2 The following methods shall be acceptable for determining the maximum positive live load bending stress in secondary members of RRFCs with two box girders: Orthotropic plate theory equations found in the AASHTO LRFD Bridge Design Specifications Finite element analysis Field instrumentation and testing Any reasonable and accepted engineering method No bridges constructed with RRFCs consisting of two box girders were tested through the use of field instrumentation (Provines 2011).
+2.2.2-RRFCs With Two Box Girders

+The following methods shall be acceptable for determining the maximum positive live load bending stress in secondary members of RRFCs with two box girders:

+- Orthotropic plate theory equations found in the AASHTO LRFD Bridge Design Specifications - Finite element analysis - Field instrumentation and testing - Any reasonable and accepted engineering method

+No bridges constructed with RRFCs consisting of two box girders were tested through the use of field instrumentation (Provines 2011).
 Due to their large difference in geometry, it was not reasonable to presume the methods developed for RRFCs with one box girder would produce conservative stress results for RRFCs constructed with two box girders.

 Engineering judgment should be practiced when performing one of the four methods listed in Article 2.2.2.

-2.2.3-General Equation For RRFCs With One Box Girder C2.2.3 The following general expression shall be used in determining the maximum positive live load bending stress in secondary members of RRFCs with one box girder: $\sigma{LL} = \frac{(DF) M{LL}}{s{eff}} $ (2.2.3-1) The general equation for the determination of the maximum positive live load bending stress in secondary members was developed through field instrumentation and controlled load testing of several RRFC bridges (Provines 2011). where: $\sigma{LL}$ = Maximum positive live load bending stress DF = Distribution factor as specified in Article 2.2.3.2 $M{\rm eff}$ = Maximum positive live load moment as in Article 2.2.3.3.
+2.2.3-General Equation For RRFCs With One Box Girder

+The following general expression shall be used in determining the maximum positive live load bending stress in secondary members of RRFCs with one box girder:

+$$\sigma{LL} = \frac{(DF) M{LL}}{S{eff}} \tag{2.2.3-1}$$

+σ{LL} = Maximum positive live load bending stress

+DF = Distribution factor as specified in Article 2.2.3.2

-$M{LL}$ = Maximum positive live load moment as specified in Article 2.2.3.1
+M{LL} = Maximum positive live load moment as specified in Article 2.2.3.1 in Article 2.2.3.3.

-$S{eff}$ = Effective section modulus as specified
+S{eff} = Effective section modulus as specified